 Something of a misnomer, Edinburgh’s New Town is actually well over two hundred years old.
 Confidence and elegance radiate from its broad, straight streets and graceful Georgian architecture.
 For a dose of culture you can visit the National Gallery of Scotland and the Scottish National Gallery of Modern Art, however, the main lure here is the top-rate shopping.
 Gleaming designer stores stretch along George Street, popular chains dominate Princes Street and independent shops dot Thistle and Rose streets.
 And of course, after a hard day’s shopping the area comes alive with sleek restaurants and chic cocktail bars.

 Princes Street Gardens with Edinburgh Castle behind © Daniele Silva/Shutterstock

-For a high-end hideaway: The Edinburgh Grand
+Best for a high-end hideaway: The Edinburgh Grand

 Fantastically located with the best of the New Town on its doorstep, The Edinburgh Grand is housed in the elegant former Royal Bank of Scotland’s headquarters.
 Fifty luxury serviced apartments combine touches of the building’s heritage with modern luxuries like Nespresso machines.
 On-site there’s also a Hawksmoor restaurant and two buzzing bars.

-For New Town indulgence: The Glasshouse
+Best for New Town indulgence: The Glasshouse

 Incorporating the castellated facade of the former Lady Glenorchy’s Church, The Glasshouse is a seriously hip hotel, just the ticket for a stylish weekend away: think vast windows, push-button curtains, private terraces and a sprawling roof garden.